smolt/ldc-iphone-dev/README.md

 - CMake 2.8+ (I am using cmake-3.1.0-Darwin64.dmg from http://www.cmake.org/download/.
 You will need to install command line tools by running CMake app and using install command line menu choice)
 - libconfig++ and its header files (I built from source downloaded from http://www.hyperrealm.com/libconfig/)
 - libcurl (it will be automatically downloaded during build-all and placed in the extras directory.
-Comes from http://seiryu.home.comcast.net/~seiryu/libcurl-ios.html)
+Comes from http://seiryu.home.comcast.net/~seiryu/libcurl-ios.html : *Hmmm, this download is no longer available as of 11/3/2015, will look for alternative*)

 LLVM is included as a submodule since it has been modified to support TLS on iOS.
 No other LLVM will work.